acailic/acailic.github.io/_notes/interview/patterns.md

 | "Recursion banned" | Iterative Approaches | Use a stack to simulate recursion | Stack |
 | "General problem" | Hash Table, Sorting | Use Map/Set for O(1) time & O(n) space; Sort input for O(nlogn) time and O(1) space | HashMap, Array |

+Sidenotes:
+DFS- can be used to explore all possible combinations of a problem by going deep, choosing a path, and backtracking when a dead-end is reached.
+Supports backtracking, which is useful for exploring all possible combinations without storing them explicitly